Jump to Section

 Although inflammation is our body’s natural defense against pathogens and irritants, this natural and valuable defense can also turn against us.

-The inflammatory process plays a supporting role in the development of acne lesions[ii].
-Atopic dermatitis[iii] is a type of inflammatory skin condition.
-Contact dermatitis[iv] flares up because of irritants, and these irritants will trigger inflammation.
+Atopic dermatitis is a type of inflammatory skin condition.
+Contact dermatitis flares up because of irritants, and these irritants will trigger inflammation.

-Our body’s endogenous cannabinoids can induce apoptosis[xi] of human sebocytes (cells most commonly found in the skin) by telling their CB2 receptors to start the process of cell death.
+Our body’s endogenous cannabinoids can induce apoptosis of human sebocytes (cells most commonly found in the skin) by telling their CB2 receptors to start the process of cell death.

-But CBD, by itself, can also control human sebocyte proliferation by stimulating their TRPV4 receptors[xiii] to “tell” the sebocytes to stop multiplying.
+But CBD, by itself, can also control human sebocyte proliferation by stimulating their TRPV4 receptors to “tell” the sebocytes to stop multiplying.

 Want to know more about how CBD can improve acne conditions?
 CBD also has powerful antibacterial properties.

 CBD for Psoriasis

 Keratinocyte is a type of skin cell that produces a protein called keratin, and this protein makes up the skin’s outer layer.

 How it does this isn’t yet clear, but the PPAR receptors may seem to play a role since their activation has led to the inhibition of epithelial cell proliferation.

 CBD for Basal Cell Carcinoma

-It’s a known fact that CBD has shown the ability to control cancer cells[xvi] and prevent them from growing, proliferating, and spreading.
+It’s a known fact that CBD has shown the ability to control cancer cells and prevent them from growing, proliferating, and spreading.

 Can CBD help other skin diseases, too?

-The cannabinoid receptors[xvii] and the TRPV1 receptor play a role in modulating sensations like itching, pain, pressure, temperature, and more.
+The cannabinoid receptors and the TRPV1 receptor play a role in modulating sensations like itching, pain, pressure, temperature, and more.

 CBD, with its effects on the cannabinoid receptors and immune cells, has the potential to help improve inflammatory skin conditions like atopic dermatitis, contact dermatitis, and even rosacea.

-Ultraviolet radiation, you should know, can trigger the generation of free radicals by our skin cells, and these free radicals have been implicated in skin conditions like skin cancer.[xxi]
+Ultraviolet radiation, you should know, can trigger the generation of free radicals by our skin cells, and these free radicals have been implicated in skin conditions like skin cancer.

 How is CBD used for skin conditions?